Translation and distribution of books in China

 In addition, the Chinese estimate Israel highly, in particular Israeli academia, a fact that increases interest and willingness to translate and import Israeli books to China.

-Due to the Chinese government’s control of the publishing market, foreign publishers are not permitted to independently publish books in China.
-For this reason, many foreign publishers benefit (financially too) from the developing Chinese economy and the Chinese publishing business by selling translation rights to Chinese publishers.
+Many foreign publishers benefit (financially too) from the developing Chinese economy and the Chinese publishing business by selling translation rights to Chinese publishers.

 Translating Books into Chinese

-Often, the Chinese version of the book will require further unique adaptation.
+Often, the Chinese edition of the book will require further unique adaptation.
 This will be accomplished in collaboration with the Chinese editor, the author of the book, and the Translation and Editing Manager at eBookPro.

 eBookPro has established partnership agreements with big translation firms in China, as well as with high-quality independent Chinese translators.
 Therefore, the translation process is generally fast and of a high standard, and includes language editing to the highest level, yielding a finished manuscript.